phpMussel/phpMussel/_docs/readme.en.txt

-     or whitelisted by phpMussel won't be scanned using the Virus Total API, because those such files would've already been declared as either malicious or benign by phpMussel by the time that they would've otherwise been scanned by the Virus Total API, and therefore, additionally scanning wouldn't be required.
+     or whitelisted by phpMussel won't be scanned using the Virus Total API, because those such files would've already been declared as either malicious or benign by phpMussel by the time that they would've otherwise been scanned by the Virus Total API, and therefore, additional scanning wouldn't be required.
 The ability of phpMussel to scan files using the Virus Total API is intended to build further confidence for whether a file is malicious or benign in those circumstances where phpMussel itself isn't